faddat/security/SECURITY.md

 # Security

-This security document outlines the Coordinated Vulnerability Disclosure Policy that the Cosmos team follows regarding security issues that can impact partners and users of the Cosmos technology, including Cosmos-based zones and the Cosmos Hub itself.
+This security document outlines the Coordinated Responsible Vulnerability Disclosure Policy that the Cosmos team follows regarding security issues that can impact partners and users of the Cosmos technology, including Cosmos-based zones and the Cosmos Hub itself.